Browse Definitions :

 • 3-tier application architecture - A 3-tier application architecture is a modular client-server architecture that consists of a presentation tier, an application tier and a data tier.

-• 360 review - A 360 review, or 360-degree review, is a feedback collection process aimed at helping employees at all levels obtain responses from various parts of an organization in order to develop and sharpen their professional skills.
+• 360 review - A 360 review (360-degree review) is a continuous performance management strategy aimed at helping employees at all levels obtain responses from various parts of an organization in order to develop and sharpen their professional skills.

-• 360-degree customer view - The 360-degree customer view is the idea that companies can get a complete view of customers by aggregating data from the various touch points in which consumers interact with companies.
+• 360-degree customer view - The 360-degree customer view is a comprehensive approach to understanding customers by compiling their individual data from various touchpoints into a single view.

 • 3D (three dimensions or three dimensional) - 3D, or three dimensional, refers to the three spatial dimensions of width, height and depth.

-• 3D mesh - A 3D mesh is the structural build of a 3D model consisting of polygons.
+• 3D mesh - ): A 3D mesh is the structural build of a three-dimensional model consisting of polygons.

 • 3D NAND flash - 3D NAND is a type of non-volatile flash memory in which the memory cells are stacked vertically in multiple layers.

-• 3D XPoint - 3D XPoint is memory storage technology jointly developed by Intel and Micron Technology Inc.
+• 3D XPoint - 3D XPoint is memory storage technology that was jointly developed by Intel and Micron Technology.

 • 3G (third generation of mobile telephony) - 3G refers to the third generation of cellular technology that enables mobile telephony.